SAAS-Project/SAAS/README.md

 This Project aim to create Stack as a serivce for the most known Technology stacks

+like :  LAMP stack - Java Stack - Java  Tomcat  ..... etc
+     or even a cutomized stack like you will say i need frontend java and application server Tomcat and database postgress or mysql

+So 1st stage we will start with.

 -  We will start with LAMP stack with Wordpress
 -  We will start with one node stack
 - We use for now bash scirpt but in the fiture we will use more modern Frontend language